quickapps/docs/en/developers/plugins.md

 display articles "publish date" when an article is being rendered.

-Any plugin can provide this form inputs by placing them into `/src/Tempalte/Element/settings.ctp`, here is where you should all form elements that users will be able to teak.
+Any plugin can provide this form inputs by placing them into `/src/Tempalte/Element/settings.ctp`, here is where you should render all form elements that users will be able to teak.
 For our "Blog" example, this file could look as follow:

 ```php
 <?php